-Black Friday, Cyber Monday, Black Cyber, Holiday Season – you may call it by different names.
+Black Friday, Cyber Monday, Black Cyber, Holiday Season, BFCM– you may call it by different names.
 But the last 2 months of every year are the most awaited and exciting for both shoppers and business owners.

 In this article, I’ll lay out facts, give you proof and suggest actionable Black Friday marketing strategies to make this Holiday Season the best one ever.

-Are Black Friday & Cyber Monday such a big deal?
+Black Friday, Cyber Monday – Are they such a big deal?

 Yes, they are.
 And here are the numbers to back this finding.